Henri, Grand Duke of Luxembourg

-Childhood
+Henri ([ˈhɑ̃ːʀi]; Henri Albert Gabriel Félix Marie Guillaume; born 16 April 1955) is a member of the grand ducal family of Luxembourg who reigned as Grand Duke of Luxembourg from 2000 until his abdication in 2025.

+Henri was born during the reign of his paternal grandmother, Charlotte, Grand Duchess of Luxembourg as the second child and eldest son of the future Grand Duke Jean and Princess Joséphine-Charlotte of Belgium.
+He became heir apparent upon the accession of his father in 1964 at the age of nine, and was officially created Hereditary Grand Duke on his 18th birthday in 1973.
+Henri was educated in Luxembourg and France, where he received his Baccalauréat in 1974.
+He then undertook military officer training at the Royal Military Academy Sandhurst, on the Standard Military Course (SMC) 7, and then studied political science at University of Geneva and the Graduate Institute of International Studies, graduating in 1980.

+In 1998, he was appointed as regent by his father, the traditional first step in the transition of reigns.
+Two years later, Jean abdicated and Henri formally became grand duke.
+Henri's role was largely ceremonial as a constitutional monarch.
+However, he sparked a minor constitutional crisis in 2008 when he refused to grant royal assent to a new euthanasia law, resulting in the requirement for laws to receive his assent being abolished.
+In October 2024, Henri appointed his son Guillaume as regent, following in his father's footsteps, and formally abdicated the throne the following year.

+Early life and education

-Prince Henri was born on 16 April 1955, at the Betzdorf Castle in Luxembourg as the second child and first son of Hereditary Grand Duke Jean of Luxembourg and his wife, Princess Joséphine-Charlotte of Belgium.
-His father was the eldest son of Grand Duchess Charlotte of Luxembourg by her husband, Prince Félix of Bourbon-Parma.
+Prince Henri was born on 16 April 1955, at the Betzdorf Castle in Luxembourg as the second child and first son of Jean, Hereditary Grand Duke of Luxembourg, and his wife, Princess Joséphine-Charlotte of Belgium.
+His father was the eldest son of Charlotte, Grand Duchess of Luxembourg, and Prince Félix of Bourbon-Parma.
 His mother was the only daughter of King Leopold III of Belgium by his first wife, Princess Astrid of Sweden.
-The prince's godparents were the Prince of Liège (his maternal uncle) and Princess Marie Gabriele (his paternal aunt).
+The prince's godparents were his maternal uncle the Prince of Liège (later Albert II of Belgium) and his paternal aunt Princess Marie Gabriele.

 Henri has four siblings: Archduchess Marie Astrid of Austria (born 1954), Prince Jean of Luxembourg (born 1957), Princess Margaretha of Liechtenstein (born 1957) and Prince Guillaume of Luxembourg (born 1963).

-On 12 November 1964, when Henri was nine, his grandmother abdicated and his father became Grand Duke.
-By two sovereign decisions of 14 April 1973 the Grand Duke decided that "Henri will be considered as having reached the age of majority as from 16 April 1973, the date on which he will have reached the age of eighteen years" and "that His Royal Highness Prince Henri will bear, in His capacity as Heir Apparent to the Crown of the Grand Duchy of Luxembourg and of the Grand-Ducal Trust, the title of Hereditary Grand Duke of Luxembourg, Crown Prince of Nassau, Prince of Bourbon of Parma."
+On 12 November 1964, when Henri was nine, his grandmother abdicated and his father became grand duke.
+By two sovereign decisions of 14 April 1973, Jean decided that "Henri will be considered as having reached the age of majority as from 16 April 1973, the date on which he will have reached the age of eighteen years" and "that His Royal Highness Prince Henri will bear, in His capacity as Heir Apparent to the Crown of the Grand Duchy of Luxembourg and of the Grand Ducal Trust, the title of Hereditary Grand Duke of Luxembourg, Hereditary Prince of Nassau, Prince of Bourbon of Parma."